-This winter is predicted to bring colder and snowier conditions to Chicago than anything we’ve seen in recent years.
 Winter in Chicago can be a grueling time, but it doesn’t have to be all about snow shoveling and biting temperatures!
-From sipping mulled “Glühwein” in Daley Plaza to gliding around the quarter-mile ice rink in Maggie Daley Park, here’s our winter bucket list and favorite winter activities in Chicago!
+From catching a ride on a hot tub boat to gliding around the quarter-mile ice rink in Maggie Daley Park, here’s our winter bucket list and favorite winter activities in Chicago.

 1. Go ice skating at the Maggie Daley Ice Ribbon